microjustice-logo-light

 Microjustice is a Dutch Foundation that works for the Legal Empowerment and Inclusion of marginalized people and victims of humanitarian disaster.

 The organization began its work in the post-war legal rehabilitation of refugees in the Former Yugoslavia and helped them reclaim their pre-war rights.
-Microjustice focused on solving refugees’ legal problems in all aspects of life, by arranging their identity-related documents across borders (81,088 documents in Serbia and Croatia), restoring property, solving banking issues, and ensuring pensions -to name a few-.
-A small branch of the program is still running today, arranging around 1000 documents across borders for (ex)refugees annually.
+Microjustice focused on solving the legal problems of the refugees in all aspects of their life, by arranging their identity-related documents across borders (81,088 documents in Serbia and Croatia), restoring property, solving banking issues, and ensuring pensions -to name a few-.

 The concept of Microjustice was tested and developed in Bolivia as of 2007.
 It takes the model of Microfinance as a basis to produce a sustainable model of legal services for the poor.
-The experience in Bolivia was used to establish Microjustice Country Organizations in Peru (2008), Argentina (2010) Kenya (2011), Rwanda (2012), while operations in the former Yugoslavia use the sustainable businessmodel of Microjustice for cross-border legal aid to (ex)refugees.
+The experience in Bolivia was used to establish Microjustice Country Organizations in Peru (2008), Argentina (2010) Kenya (2011), Rwanda (2012), while operations in the former Yugoslavia started to use the sustainable business model of Microjustice for cross-border legal aid to (ex)refugees.

 Track-Record Microjustice